GST & Compliance

 Print this.
 Tick each one off.

 1. Open your billing software item master.
-Find every product set at 12% GST — update to 18%.
-Find products at 28% that are not luxury goods — update to 18%.
-Save all changes before you raise the first April invoice.
+Find every product set at 12% GST and update to 18%.
+Find products at 28% that are not luxury goods and update to 18%.
+Save all changes before you raise your next invoice.

 3. Check your bank account details on the GST portal right now.
-Go to My Profile → Bank Account Details.
-If outdated or missing — update immediately to prevent automatic suspension of your GST registration.
-Also verify that Aadhaar authentication is completed on your profile — it is now mandatory for filing refund claims (RFD-01) and for revocation of cancelled GST registration.
+Go to My Profile, then Bank Account Details.
+If outdated or missing, update immediately to prevent suspension of your GST registration.
+Also verify that Aadhaar authentication is completed on your profile.
+It is now mandatory for filing refund claims (RFD-01) and for revocation of cancelled GST registration.
 Without it, refund applications will be rejected by the portal.

 4. Confirm that Multi-Factor Authentication (MFA) is active on your GST portal account.
-MFA is mandatory for all taxpayers from April 1, 2025.
+MFA is mandatory for all taxpayers.
 Without MFA, you may face session failures when generating e-invoices or e-way bills during peak filing periods.

-5. Ask your CA: Is GSTR-9 for FY 2024-25 filed?
-Are there any returns older than 3 years pending?
-Clear all backlogs.
+5. Ask your CA three things.
+Was your aggregate turnover above ₹2 crore, which is what makes GSTR-9 applicable at all?
+Is GSTR-9 for FY 2024-25 filed?
+Are any older returns close to their own three year cut off, checked return by return rather than year by year?
 Also confirm LUT is submitted for FY 2026-27 if you export services.

 6. Make a list of your top 10 suppliers.
 Check if each one has been filing returns regularly.
-Any supplier who is consistently late will block your ITC from April 2026.
+Any supplier who is consistently late will block your ITC.
 Have a direct conversation or plan to stop claiming ITC from that supplier until they comply.

 7. Check if your turnover has ever crossed ₹5 crore in any year since FY 2017-18.
-If yes — e-invoicing is mandatory for you right now, regardless of current year turnover.
-Set it up before your first April invoice.
-If above ₹10 crore — implement same-day IRN generation as a daily process GST New Rules April 2026.
+If yes, e-invoicing is mandatory for you right now, regardless of current year turnover.
+If above ₹10 crore, implement same day IRN generation as a daily process.

-8. If your business exports goods or services to clients outside India — call your CA today.
+8. If your business exports goods or services to clients outside India, call your CA today.
 You may qualify for zero GST on services and ITC on all inputs.
-You may also have a retrospective refund claim for GST paid on overseas client services before GST New Rules April 2026.
+You may also have a retrospective refund claim for GST paid on overseas client services in earlier years.
+And if you pay foreign agents, you now have a new reverse charge obligation to set up.

 Try Accountune